azarketa/Thermodynamics-theoretical-pills/source/Ideal_and_real_gases.md

 ---

 (subsec_cubic_models)=
-### Classical and Modern Real-Gas Models
+### Classical and modern real gas models

 While $Z$ serves as an excellent descriptor of real-gas behavior, we still need **explicit equations** linking $P$, $v$, and $T$ to calculate states and processes.
 To this end, several **semi-empirical EOS** have been developed.
 These equations modify the ideal gas law by including corrective terms for **finite molecular volume** and **intermolecular attractions**.

-:::{admonition} Note: Why cubic equations appear
+:::{admonition} Note: why cubic equations appear
 :class: note, dropdown
 When the ideal gas law is corrected by one term proportional to $1/v^2$ (to model attractions) and another that subtracts a finite volume $b$ (to model repulsions), the resulting expression becomes **cubic in specific volume** $v$.
 That is why most classical EOS — van der Waals, Redlich–Kwong, Peng–Robinson —